denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 ## Using `jextract`

 The best way to understand what the `jextract` tool does it's better to look at what it generates for the C stdio library.

 ### Building from source

-As mentioned before, `jextract` is a first standalone JDK code tool that is not a part of the OpenJDK distribution.
+As mentioned before, `jextract` is the first standalone JDK code tool that is not a part of the OpenJDK distribution.
 It means that to start working with the `jextract` tool it's necessary to obtain its binary.

-As of now, there are no binary releases available at `jextract` GitHub repo.
+As of now, there are no binary releases available at the `jextract` GitHub repo.
 So, it's necessary to build one from sources.
-So, in order to build `jextract` from source code it's necessary to:
+So, to build `jextract` from source code, it's necessary to:

-- Install the JDK 19 EA build and set is as the default version:
+- Install the JDK 19 EA build and set it as the default version:
 ```shell
 sdk install java 19.ea.28-open
 ```

-- Check Java version:
+- Check the Java version:
 ```shell
 java -version